asmr2222/-FF2R-asmr-Bosses-List-only-/README.md

 Ported lots of Plugins by Yuumi-Peusah

-Added The Bosses by Foolish, Monera(Server's Owner)
+Added The Bosses by Foolish, Monera(Server's Owners)